ddelange/pipgrip/README.md

   pipgrip is a lightweight pip dependency resolver with deptree preview functionality based on the PubGrub algorithm, which is also used by poetry.
-For one or more PEP 508 dependency specifications, pipgrip recursively fetches/builds the Python wheels necessary for version solving, and optionally renders the full resulting dependency tree.
+For one or more PEP 508 dependency specifications, pipgrip recursively fetches Python wheel metadata necessary for version solving (with fallback to building the wheel if no metadata is available), and optionally renders the full resulting dependency tree.

 Options:
   --install                     Install full dependency tree after resolving.